 Q: “How can I stop knots from bleeding through after painting?
 The knots are hidden at first, but eventually brown colour shows through.”

-You can see a typical example of this problem at the photo here.
-The staining even came through heavy coats of oil-based paint.
+A: This is a very common issue and you can see a typical example of it in the photo above.
+In this case the staining even came through heavy coats of oil-based paint.
 There doesn’t seem to be any amount of paint that can stop this, so what can you do?
+The issue is especially big with softwoods such as pine and spruce.

 You’d think multiple coats of paint like this would be more than enough to seal knots in pine and other softwoods, but it’s not.
 Knot stains on painted wood showing through over time is a common problem, and the solution isn’t immediately obvious.
 What you need is an effective knot stain block.